Münster Cathedral: Former west portal

 The westwerk initially did not include a true portal.
 The "Old Choir" probably only allowed access from the interior of the cathedral (i.e. from the west transept); the access was probably located at the southern end of the east wall of the Old Choir.

 High Gothic portal (c.
 1400)

 Around 1400 a (first) portal in the High Gothic style was installed in the west wall of the Old Choir, in the same location as the later portal in the late gothic style (see below).

 The niches of the recesses containing the doors were decorated with sculptures.
 It is assumed that a siren, a lamb and a lion decorated the left side, while a phoenix, a pelican and an eagle.
 Additional decoration consisted of wimperg and corbels decorated with foliage and long-haired, crowned female heads.
-These were very severely damaged during the Baptist rule of Münster in 1534–1535, after the Baptists launched an iconoclasm and destroyed sculptures and figures.
+These were very severely damaged during the Anabaptist rule of Münster in 1534–1535, after the Anabaptists launched an iconoclasm and destroyed sculptures and figures.